Chinese New Year Celebrations

 Set Up and Prepare

-Here are a few activities for the Chinese New Year from which you can choose.
+Here are a few activities for Chinese New Year.
 You may want to start small and add additional activities each year.

 The symbol "fu", good luck, when hung upside down means "the luck has arrived."
 It is displayed on a red square turned diagonally.